 While you may have big plans for sleeping in, chances are that your kids have other plans.

 With the longer days of summer, the sun rises even earlier, which means that your kids wake up earlier.
 Unless you want to wake up to little fingers poking your eyes (ask me how I know that happens), you need to wake up a few minutes before your kids to start the day off right.

 Making time for a peaceful cup of coffee or packing your kids’ picnic lunches before they can argue that they no longer eat lunchmeat is key to having a day that runs smoothly.

 It’s hard to hit the ground running as soon as you roll out of bed, so do yourself a favor and give yourself time to start your morning slowly.

-If you’re not a morning person, you may need to evaluate your evening routine.
-Make Over Your Evenings is a great course.
-Learn exactly how to use your evenings to set yourself up for a great morning.
+If you’re not a morning person, you may need to evaluate your morning routine.
+Make Over Your Mornings is a great course.
+Learn exactly how to use your mornings to set yourself up for a great day.

 Set an alarm for an appropriate summer wake time

 If your kids know how to tell time, give them a certain time that they’re allowed to get up.
 If they wake before that time, have them do “quiet time” in their bedroom.
 Allow them to read quietly in bed, play with dolls, or make a HotWheels racetrack out of their blankets.

 The key is that your kids stay in their rooms until an acceptable time.